LuComic/terminalnotes/README.md

   - Without fancy UI elements, ads and other bs, your workflow will be twice as fast and improve your productivity!

 ## Installation
+### Install may be buggy, so if it doesn't work you can copy the python script and configure that
 To install, run:

 ```bash